 - research partnerships developed across the public and private sector as a response to the pandemic

-- priorities for delivering an effective malaria vaccination programme
+- priorities for delivering an effective malaria vaccination programme - looking at:

-- utilisation of global networks and supply chains that have been put in place during the pandemic
+- the utilisation of global networks and supply chains that have been put in place during the pandemic

-- learning from what has worked internationally and the lessons that can be taken forward
+- what has worked internationally and the lessons that can be taken forward

-- the global rollout of COVID-19 vaccines, and ensuring new, innovative vaccines are accessible to all
+- the global rollout of COVID-19 vaccines and ensuring new, innovative vaccines are accessible to all

-There will also be an opportunity to assess priorities for action beyond the COVID-19 pandemic - looking at what has been learned that can be applied more widely to progress on vaccines and considering key issues for policy, regulation, and industry action.
+There will also be an opportunity to assess priorities for action beyond COVID-19 - looking at what has been learned that can be applied more widely to progress on vaccines and considering key issues for policy, regulation, and industry action.

 We are pleased to be able to include keynote sessions on:

 - Opportunities for taking forward recent achievements in vaccine research and development - with Dr Doug Brown, Chief Executive, British Society for Immunology